status-im/status-desktop/test/e2e/README.md

 if will be shown as passed in report normally.
 If the test fails, then the total run wont be failed, but the corresponding test will be marked as `xfail` in the report.
 It is done for a few tests that are not super stable yet, but passes most of the time.
 This mark should be used with caution and in case of real need only.
+- `timeout(timeout=180, method="thread")`, to catch excessively long test durations like deadlocked or hanging tests.
+This is done by `pytest-timeout` plugin